rathboma/rathboma.github.com/_posts/2016-02-09-python-tutorial.md

 ---
-title: Real World Hadoop - Real World Hadoop Guide for Python
+title: Hadoop MapReduce Python Join Tutorial with Example Code
 layout: post
-description: Data processing pipelines with Spark
+description: Joining and analysing data in Hadoop using Python MapReduce.
+I compare this solution to the same solution in other MapReduce frameworks.
 topic: engineering
 author: matthew_rathbone
 published: false